cloudposse/github-action-atmos-component-updater/README.md

 -->

-This is GitHub Action that can be used as workflow for automatic update via Pull Requests you infra repository according to versions to your components sources.
+This is GitHub Action that can be used as workflow for automatic update via Pull Requests infrastructure repository according to versions to components sources.

 ---